galenhuntington/hpre/README.md

 `hpre` adds support for empty guards.
 It checks for a `|` followed by whitespace and an `=` or `->` on the same line, and writes in a literal `True`.
-This doesn’t give the full power that a compiler-supported empty guard would, but it works quite well in practice.
+This doesn’t give the full power that a compiler-supported empty guard would, but it works well in practice.

 ##  Ditto marks